ocaml-sf/learn-ocaml/README.md

 Contacts
 --------

-To ask any question about how to use Learn OCaml, subscribe to the mailing-list [learn-ocaml-club](https://sympa.inria.fr/sympa/subscribe/learn-ocaml-club).
+To ask any question about how to use Learn-OCaml, subscribe to the mailing-list [learn-ocaml-club](https://sympa.inria.fr/sympa/subscribe/learn-ocaml-club).

-To discuss about the development of Learn OCaml, subscribe to the mailing-list [learn-ocaml-dev](https://sympa.inria.fr/sympa/subscribe/learn-ocaml-dev).
+To discuss about the development of Learn-OCaml, subscribe to the mailing-list [learn-ocaml-dev](https://sympa.inria.fr/sympa/subscribe/learn-ocaml-dev).

 License and copyright